jeangougou/jeangougou.github.io/_posts/2016-02-13-the-repository-clerk.md

 ## What is a Repository Pattern ?

 There’s a lot of misconception around about the Repository Pattern should work.
 Some even due to a misunderstanding of the pattern itself.
-As [PoEAA Repository][PoEAA] describes it, the Repository is a pattern meant to:
+As [PoEAA][PoEAA Repository] describes it, the Repository is a pattern meant to:

 > Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.